 Have you strolled down the tip of Manhattan and found yourself face-to-face with a set of historic-looking buildings that were not populated by people, but instead by gentle honey bees?
-If so, you’ve experienced BeeVillage: The Battery.
+If so, you’ve experienced BeeVillage: The Battery, an urban bee sanctuary.

-BeeVillage: The Battery is an apiary located at The Battery Conservancy close to where 4.2 million visitors from around the world gather to see one of the world’s most iconic monuments: the 305-foot tall Statue of Liberty, the Statue that greeted many of the immigrants that traveled to the USA for a better life during the 19th century.
+BeeVillage: The Battery is a bee sanctuary located at The Battery Conservancy close to where 4.2 million visitors from around the world gather to see one of the world’s most iconic monuments: the 305-foot tall Statue of Liberty, the Statue that greeted many of the immigrants that traveled to the USA for a better life during the 19th century.

 Each BeeVillage hive is designed to reflect our great city’s architectural journey from New Amsterdam to New York City; from farmhouses and Dutch-style step gables to tenement style apartment buildings.
 The hives have been decorated to look like the historic buildings of New York by the beekeepers under the guidance of artist and beekeeper, Jan Mun.
 Each beehive has been refurbished on the outside with miniature windows, moldings and wall sidings.
 The white beehive in the front pays homage to the John Bowne House, a historic home built in 1661 that is one of the oldest in New York City and the oldest in Queens, New York.

 Thanks to the kind attention of the The Battery Conservancy’s talented gardeners and team, The Battery provides bee gardens in abundance.
 The Battery is reimagining urban parks in the 21st century and created a created a biodiverse habitat that not only attracts people, but also bees, birds and butterflies.
 Since 2008, The Battery has served as a certified Monarch Waystation.
 Its lush gardens around the Labyrinth are populated with asters, witch hazels, blueberries, spicebush, asters, ferns.